≡ Menu

 Life Span: 15+ years

-Origin of the Himalayan cat breed
+Origin of the Himalayan Cat Breed

-While it’s certainly possible that this “goal” may have been accomplished by others before this time, most cat aficionados generally consider the kitten named “Newton’s Debutate” to be the first “official” example of what would eventually become the Himalayan cat breed.
+The Himalayan came to be when folks in the late 1920s and early 1930s decided to try to “create” a Persian cat with all of the color points and remarkable blue eyes of the Siamese cat breed.
+Now, while it’s certainly possible that this “goal” may have been accomplished by others before this time, most cat fans generally consider the kitten named “Newton’s Debutante” to be the first “official” example of what would eventually become the Himalayan cat breed.

 Oddly enough…

-Despite the natural beauty of these little guys, the breed didn’t really begin to take off until a concentrated effort began in both California and Britain to begin breeding these cats for the sole purpose of “perfecting” the breed and one day getting them “officially” recognized by the various cat organizations.
+Despite the natural beauty of these little guys, the breed didn’t begin to take off until a concentrated effort began in both California and Britain to start breeding these cats for the sole purpose of “perfecting” the breed and one day getting them “officially” recognized by the various cat organizations.
+And when we say “Concentrated effort,” we mean it because, within a concise amount of time, these “professional” breeders were able to take what was at “best” a rather “rag-tag” approach to creating the Himalayan cat breed to an actual fully recognized breed by the Cat Fanciers Association (CFA) in 1957.

 Much to the…

-Chagrin of many Persian cat owners worldwide.
-This is why, some 24 years later, the CFA decided to “reclassify” the Himalayan cat breed in 1984 essentially stripping the breed of its own classification and simply making it s “subset” of the traditional Persian breed.
+The chagrin of many Persian cat owners worldwide.
+This is why, some 24 years later, the CFA decided to “reclassify” the Himalayan cat breed in 1984, essentially stripping the species of its classification and simply making it a “subset” of the traditional Persian breed.
+Either way, at the end of the day, we here at IndulgeYourPet don’t care one way or another about how these guys are “classified” because it doesn’t change the fact that they are gorgeous!

 Spoiler alert….
-The Himalayan cat looks like a Persian cat, but unlike your “classic” Persian, these guys tend to have a little bit “rounder” body and slightly shorter legs causing many folks to compare the body of a Himalayan to that of a traditional Siamese.
+The Himalayan cat looks like a Persian cat.
+Still, unlike your “classic” Persian, these guys tend to have a bit of a “rounder” body and slightly shorter legs, causing many folks to compare the body of a Himalayan to that of a traditional Siamese.
+And while all Himalayans will have the color points associated with a Siamese, beyond that, you’re going to find quite a bit of variation within the actual Himalayan/Persian breed.

 For example…